learn-co-curriculum/dsc-node-centrality-lab/README.md

 Start by loading the dataset as a pandas DataFrame.
 From this, you'll then create a network representation of the dataset using NetworkX.

-The dataset is broken into 10 different files: 2 files for each of the 5 books.
-One of these files contains node data for each book, while the other contains edge data.
-Load in the edge data for the 5 books and concatenate them into a single DataFrame.

-Example file names are `asoiaf-book1-edges.csv` and `asoiaf-book1-nodes.csv`.
+The dataset is stored in the file `asoiaf-all-edges.csv`.

 ```python